Fall Term Schedule

 |

 This course is designed to expose students who are interested in careers in health and/or research to executing clinical research in the emergency department setting.
 Students will have hands-on experience in the ED screening, enrolling, and collecting research data, they will learn to think critically about research protocols, successful study execution, and ethical considerations about human subjects, and will develop competencies that support successful transition to post-graduate education or job opportunities.
 The internship includes short lectures followed by group discussion, guest speakers from various areas of research linked to reading assignments, followed by interactive discussion, opportunities to interact with each other and share experiences in an online forum, 1:1 mentoring in the Emergency Department with an experienced enroller, and actively enrolling subjects into research protocols in the Emergency Department.
-This course will be offered at the University of Rochester Medical Center (URMC) campus.
+Students must use UR Student to register for PHLT 394E; this course is not an independent study.

 |